Helena of Adiabene: Biography

-Jerusalem palace of the Adiabenes
+Jerusalem palace

 According to Josephus, the palace was built by (the otherwise unknown) "Grapte, a kinswoman" of Izates.
 The palace of Queen Helena is believed to have been discovered by archaeologist Doron Ben-Ami during excavations in the former Givati parking lot area adjacent to the City of David in 2007.
-It was a monumental building located in the City of David just to the south of the Temple Mount and was destroyed by the Romans in 70 CE.
+It was a monumental building located in the City of David just south of the Temple Mount and was destroyed by the Romans in 70 CE.
 The ruins contained datable coins, stone vessels and pottery as well as remnants of ancient frescoes.
 The basement level contained a mikveh (ritual bath).